kqarlos/google-library/README.md

 ```
 * This function runs as soon as the _Saved Books_ page loads.
 It calls _API.getAll()_ function.
 This function goes into the database and get all the books that have been saved by the user. _res.data_ contains an array of books returned by the _getAll()_ function.
 This is used to update the global state and display these books to the user.

-## Available Scripts for cloned repos

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.<br />
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`

-Builds the app for production to the `build` folder.<br />
-It correctly bundles React in production mode and optimizes the build for the best performance.

 ## Built With